If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

 2. Plank

-The plank is a brilliant bodyweight exercise that helps you to develop the strength and stability of your core.
+The plank is a brilliant bodyweight exercise that helps you develop your core’s strength and stability.
 Your muscles are exercised isometrically.
 Perfect for the upper back, lower back, abs, and hip area.

 The most common plank is the forearm plank, which is held in a push-up-like position, with the body’s weight borne on forearms, elbows, and toes.